Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 Does your toddler demand a bottle of milk, only to fall asleep a few minutes in?
 Does he shriek in the middle of the night because he can’t find his pacifier or lovey?
 And have you had to comfort or rock him in your arms as the only way for him to fall asleep?

 He might be getting used to certain sleep habits that are unsustainable.
-These are the habits that he needs you to do for him, or they’re unnecessary.
+These are the habits that need you, or they’re unnecessary.

 For instance, he’s drinking milk not from hunger (otherwise he’d finish the bottle) but because he has a habit of drinking milk to fall asleep.
 Or you may have had to rock him to sleep when he was sick, but now he’s grown used to being rocked even when he’s not.